 The Eagle Scout Letter of Recommendation is an official recommendation letter intended to highlight a scout’s candidacy for the Eagle Scout position and to recommend the scout to the Eagle Scout Board of Review in order to increase the scout’s chances of becoming an Eagle Scout.

 The highest honor in the Boy Scouting program of the BSOA (Boy Scouts of America) is being an Eagle Scout.
-The applicant is required to have at least six references, and if the applicant does not have an employer, they must have five at least references.
+The applicant is required to have at least six references, and if the applicant does not have an employer, they must have at least five references.
 The applicant should request his references to send the letter directly to the District Eagle Scout Board of Review for assessment.

 Suppose you are the one with the responsibility of writing the recommendation letter.
 In that case, you should highlight the scout’s virtues and qualities that make them credible and eligible candidates for the Eagle Scout position.
-Therefore, this article will benefit both the requester and the writer of the Eagle Scout letter of recommendation by highlighting what it is, who can write it, and the information that should be included in this type of letter.
+Therefore, this article will benefit both the requester and the writer of the letter of recommendation by highlighting what it is, who can write it, and the information that should be included in this type of letter.

 Free Templates

-If You are a Requester
+If You are the Requester

 If you are an individual who wants to become an Eagle Scout, there are several things that you should keep in mind.
-First, you need to have a properly written Eagle Scout letter of recommendation, which can be achieved by observing the following:
+First, you need to have a properly written letter of recommendation, which can be achieved by observing the following:

 The best person to ask